tarwn/lessthandot-hugo/blogs/content/posts/2011-08-02-history-of-html-table-layouts.md

   <img src="http://tiernok.com/LTDBlog/rant.png" alt="Ranting Guy" style="height: 75px; " />
 </div>

 The argument over table vs non-table layouts has been going on for years.
 I remember seeing online conversations as far back as ten years ago on the topic, and given my notoriously bad memory that should be taken as a minimum.
-Along the way we have dealt with partial CSS implementations, inconsistent rendering behavior, slow implementation of standards, competing proprietary implementations…it's been a long road.
+Along the way we have dealt with partial CSS implementations, inconsistent rendering behavior, slow implementation of standards, competing proprietary implementations...it's been a long road.

 Table layouts are still in use and in some places they are still the default.
 They are easy to implement and the browser and standards wars of the late 90's and early 00's have left behind a lot of people who remember how impossible it sometimes felt to make a non-tabular layout.
 However, while there are still browser inconsistencies and delays in standards adoptions, sometimes I wonder if we have forgotten just how long it has been since we started down this non-tabular path.